nzbin/InDiv/README.md

       this.declareTemplate = '<p rtClick="this.showAlert()">R1 点我然后打开控制台看看</p><pComponent1/><pComponent2/>';
       this.declareComponents = {
         pComponent1: new pComponent('pComponent1', {
-          a: this.state.a,
+          ax: 'a', // key in this.state
-          b: this.getProps.bind(this),
+          b: this.getProps.bind(this), // action in this
         }),
         pComponent2: new pComponent('pComponent2', {
-          a: this.state.a,
+          ax: 'a',
           b: this.getProps.bind(this),
         }),
       };